-You may report side effects to the FDA at 1-800-FDA-1088.
-You may also report side effects at http://www.fda.gov/medwatch.
+You may report side effects to the FDA at 1-800-332-1088.
+You may also report side effects at https://www.fda.gov/medwatch.

 For Healthcare Professionals

-Applies to dextromethorphan/guaifenesin: oral capsule, oral capsule extended release, oral elixir, oral granule, oral liquid, oral suspension extended release, oral tablet, oral tablet extended release
+Applies to dextromethorphan/guaifenesin: oral capsule, oral capsule extended release, oral elixir, oral granule, oral liquid, oral suspension extended release, oral tablet, oral tablet extended release.

 More about Diabetic Tuss DM (dextromethorphan / guaifenesin)